Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/02_CPE.md

   ![Slide Selecting the version of the CPE](https://462000265.lumidata.eu/1day-20240208/img/LUMI-1day-20240208-02-CPE/SelectingCPEVersion.png){ loading=lazy }
 </figure>

-The version numbers of the HPE Cray PE are of the form `yy.dd`, e.g., `22.08` for the version released in August 2022.
-There are usually 10 releases per year (basically every month except July and January), though not all versions are ever offered on LUMI.
+The version numbers of the HPE Cray PE are of the form `yy.dd`, e.g., `23.09` for the version released in September 2023.
+There are several releases each year (at least 4), but not all of them are offered on LUMI.

 There is always a default version assigned by the sysadmins when installing the programming environment.
 It is possible to change the default version for loading further modules by loading one of the versions of the `cpe` module.
-E.g., assuming the 22.08 version would be present on the system, it can be loaded through
+E.g., assuming the 23.09 version would be present on the system, it can be loaded through
 ```
-module load cpe/22.08
+module load cpe/23.09
 ```
 Loading this module will also try to switch the already loaded PE modules to the versions from that release.
 This does not always work correctly, due to some bugs in most versions of this module and a limitation of Lmod.
 Executing the `module load` twice will fix this:
 ```
-module load cpe/22.08
+module load cpe/23.09
-module load cpe/22.08
+module load cpe/23.09
 ```
 The module will also produce a warning when it is unloaded (which is also the case when you do a `module load` of `cpe` when one is already loaded, as it then first unloads the already